 The Department has existing authority to provide group discharges, including without application, for false certification and has used a group-based approach at times in the past.50 For example, in the 1990s, it identified schools that engaged in widespread ability-to-benefit ("ATB") fraud and granted false certification discharges for all borrowers from those schools who submitted discharge applications, without pursuing the typical individual adjudication.51 Yet, since then, the Department has only issued false certification group discharges when pushed to do so by litigation.52 As a result, students who attended schools like FastTrain, which was subject to federal litigation for false certification violations, struggle with their student debt even though they are likely eligible for relief.
-We urge the Department to use its existing discretion to provide group false certification discharges where appropriate.
-But given the historical lack of appetite to use such discretion, we also urge the Department to consider incorporating a false certification group process into regulation that includes triggers for when the Department must investigate and determine the eligibility of groups of borrowers for relief based on widespread false certification by an institution.
+We urge the Department to use its existing discretion to provide group false certification that includes triggers for when the Department must investigate and determine the eligibility of groups of borrowers for relief based on widespread false certification by an institution.